20 C

 Final Thoughts On Your Wants in A Relationship

-Getting clear about your wants in a relationship isn’t about being demanding—it’s about being honest with yourself and the people you love.
-What you desire—emotional safety, deep connection, shared values, or simply more presence—matters.
+Getting clear about your wants in a relationship isn’t about being demanding—it’s about being honest with yourself and the people you love, what you want—emotional safety, deep connection, shared values, or simply more presence—actually matters.
+Know what lights you up, and you’ll stop collecting mismatched relationships like bad souvenirs; instead, you’ll build connections rooted in authenticity and mutual understanding.

 For more empowering content, connect with our vibrant community here ➡️ Social Media.